ima007/tippy/README.md

  * [x] Extra: Add a light/dark color theme for the calculator view
  * [x] Extra: Add swipe gestures for opening/closing the settings modal
  * [x] Extra: Provide option to round total amount to the nearest currency unit

 Notes:

 Spent some time researching and playing with color options, and different gestures.

-Walkthrough of all user stories:
+Walkthrough of all user stories (GIF, video also available in repo):

+Shoutouts:
+Since I couldn't use licecap, I used QuickTime and [the following command line](https://gist.github.com/dergachev/4627207) to generate the GIF.